builtbybel/ThisIsWin11/README.md

 ## Features
 A customer asked me to quickly present Windows 11.
 So i threw some of the news from [theverge](https://www.theverge.com), [windowscentral](https://www.windowscentral.com) and others into an form and added a magic - feature demonstration - button.
 Now you can navigate your way through a short Windows 11 tour using this magic button, which only works under Windows 11.

-You can of course also use the app and click thorough under Windows 10, but with a little less fun.
+You can of course also use the app and click through under Windows 10, but with a little less fun.

 **An internet connection is required to use the app.**